IoT Edge Developer Webcast

 Introduction

 We will add a custom string column to our Devices table called temperature_unit, which will hold F (Fahrenheit) or C (Celsius).
 We will create a Library with a function that converts Fahrenheit to Celsius.
-We will also create a Configuration with an upper temperature limit such that only temperatures above that limit will be logged.
+We will also create a configuration with an upper-temperature limit to log only temperatures above that limit.
+Then, we will modify the stream service to save only Celsius temperatures above the threshold.

 Pre-requisites